To successfully manage social media for your business or blog, it’s essential to use a social media content calendar.

 To give you a crystal clear example of how to use a social media content calendar, I’ll outline the process I follow.

-First, I gather all the necessary resources and tools I need to create and schedule my content.
+First, I open all the necessary resources and tools on my computer that I need to create and schedule my content.
+This includes:

-- Paper copy of my 2018 social media content calendar
+- Open the Google Sheet of my 2019 social media content calendar

 - Open SmarterQueue.com and Tailwind.com